-Prerequisites: College Level Entrance Scores Corequisites: None 22.5 lecture, 22.5 lab, 0 clinical, 0 other, 45 total contact hours
+22.5 lecture, 22.5 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 5 7 17

-Atmospheric processes and phenomena that produce the day-today weather changes experienced throughout the world are studied.
+Atmospheric processes and phenomena that produce the day-to-day weather changes experienced throughout the world are studied.
 Emphasis is placed on empirical observation of cloud types, development, and movement.
 Weather map interpretation and analysis including elementary weather forecasting techniques are presented.
 Field trips are included.
 GLG 104 is normally offered only in the spring term.

-GLG 109: Common Rocks

-Prerequisites: College Level Entrance Scores Corequisites: None 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 7 17
+GLG 109: Common Rocks 3 Credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 7 17

 The identification of rocks and minerals is accomplished through laboratory and field studies.
 Emphasis is placed on Michigan specimens.
-This course is intended for students interested in becoming teachers, or needing a science elective.
+This course is intended for teachers, students interested in becoming teachers, or interested in rocks and minerals.

-GLG 110: Geology of the National Parks and Monuments

-30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours Fulfills Core Elements: 2 $\,$ 5 $\,$ 17 $\,$
+GLG 110: Geology of the National Parks and Monuments 2 Credits 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours Fulfills Core Elements: 2 5 17

-The geological settings of specific National Parks and Monuments are studied including the principles and processes which shaped them.
-Slide programs and maps are used to illustrate geological features.
+The geological settings of specific national parks and monuments are studied including the principles and processes which shaped them.
+Slide programs and topographical maps are used to illustrate geological features.

-GLG 114: Physical Geology
+GLG 114: Physical Geology 4 Credits

-Prerequisites: College Level Entrance Scores Corequisites: None 30 lecture, 45 lab, 0 clinical, 0 other, 75 total contact hours Fulfills Core Elements: 7 15 17
+30 lecture, 45 lab, 0 clinical, 0 other, 75 total contact hours Fulfills Core Elements: 7 15 17